USDA Wants to Hire America’s Heroes

 - Fire Fighting

 Are you ready for another challenge?
-We think so!
-Talk with someone in USDA’s Veterans Employment Program Office to see how your skills can be best applied.
-The Veterans Employment Program Office can tell you more about special hiring authority for veterans and your family members, veterans’ preference, and how you can align your skills with USDA agencies and mission areas.
+Please contact the USDA at email@example.com to see how your skills can be best applied.
+The USDA Point of Contact can tell you more about special hiring authorities for veterans and your family members, veterans’ preference, and how you can align your skills with USDA Mission Areas and Staff Offices.